xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

 ```
 Now a callback would only occur every 100k bytes, HIGH/LOW now limit the pending callbacks.
 This again needs testing and fine tuning, furthermore the average chunk length should be much smaller than CALLBACK_BYTE_LIMIT to really benefit from the fast path.

 There might be more elegant or stricter solutions than these, depending on your needs.
 Feel free to come up with your suggestion to improve this guide.
-For non `node-pty` backends you will most likely have to build a flow control mechanism based on websockets as an additional transport layer (see below).
+For non-`node-pty` backends you will most likely have to build a flow control mechanism based on websockets as an additional transport layer (see below).
 Also note that a custom flow control mechanism can easily stop the whole stream forever if the limits are not calculated/applied correctly.
 Special care is needed if a lossy transport is involved (would be needed anyway for data integrity checks).

 ## Flow control over websockets